kubernetes/enhancements/keps/sig-node/3063-dynamic-resource-allocation/README.md

    // either because no information is available yet
    // or because allocation is expected to succeed.
    //
-   // This can change, so the plugin must refresh
+   // This can change, so the driver must refresh
    // this information periodically until a node gets
    // selected by the scheduler.
    UnsuitableNodes []string